 Mardi Gras (also known as Carnival) celebrations take place all across the world in accordance with the religious Lenten Season.
 America’s Mardi Gras roots lie in the port city of Mobile, Alabama.
 The city’s Southern Live Oak trees and buzzing nightlife make for a fitting Mardi Gras setting that Taylor and I couldn’t pass up.

-Taylor and I caught our first parade of the weekend at the corner of South Broad and Canal Street after a short walk from our Selma street Airbnb.
+We caught our first parade of the weekend at the corner of South Broad and Canal Street after a short walk from our Selma street Airbnb.
 The Mobile Mystics, Mobile Mystic Revelers, and Mobile Mystical Friends were showing off their floats as bystanders yelled and reached for Moon Pies, Oatmeal Creme pies, various trinkets, and unnumbered types of beads.

 Local high school bands, dance groups, and community organizations marched and entertained between floats.
-Occasionally a customized go-kart or truck would fill the space between floats with loud music and revving engines.
+Occasionally, a customized go-kart or truck would fill the space between floats with loud music and revving engines.

 Once the parade finished, Taylor and I walked on broken beads down Government street to find a place to socialize before our next parade.
 We stopped into O’Daly’s Irish Pub and found seats on the patio.
-A Mardi Gras concoction later, a song by the Talking Heads lured us into the Brick Yard.
+A Mardi Gras concoction later, a Talking Heads song lured us into the Brick Yard.
 We enjoyed the bar’s fantastic playlist and friendly atmosphere until it was time to hit the streets for the next parade.